Missions at Callahan First Baptist Church

 Extended trips are those that ask you to stay longer than 2 weeks.
 Typically, these are 6 weeks to 2 years.
 Some of these opportunities are specifically with our strategic partners, while other extended trip opportunities are with denominational resources like NAMB or the IMB.
 These trips require a greater time commitment, but do not expect you to live on the mission field for the rest of your life.
 You will typically not go to language school, but may have an orientation and will definitely have a debriefing time with the sending organization.

 This option is for those God has called to go and serve full time on the mission field.
-If this is an option you would like to consider, you are encouraged to speak with one of the pastors of First Baptist Church Callahan.
+If this is an option you would like to consider, you are encouraged to speak with one of the pastors of Callahan First.
 To accomplish this goal, it is highly recommended that you serve under a sending agency like the IMB, NAMB, Pioneers, New Tribes, etc. These types of agencies can help you tremendously with financial, personal, and spiritual accountability.
 While God calls all of us to be on mission with Him, not all are called to serve as a career.
-The pastors of First Baptist Church Callahan will be excited to walk through these steps with you should you think God might be leading you in this direction.
+The pastors of Callahan First will be excited to walk through these steps with you should you think God might be leading you in this direction.

 This section will serve as an overview of the general process of getting involved with a short-term trip.
 You will learn how and where to find information about short-term trips, how to apply for one of these trips, how to fund this trip, and how to learn about the logistics of travel.